 After starting to plan a journey through Rajasthan, an old and almost forgotten dream started to push forward.
-With good planning it would be possible to visit the famous Pushkar Camel Fair.
-A 15-20 year old dream for one of us could be realized!
+With good planning, it would be possible to visit the famous Pushkar Camel Fair.
+A 15-20-year-old dream for one of us could be realized!
 How is it then, when old dreams are about to be fulfilled?
 Is it always good, or was it just a dream after all?
 Read on for a personal story about a camel fair, disappointments and new discoveries.

 Taking place in November normally, The Pushkar Camel Fair attracts some 200.000 people.
 People who are bringing over 50.000 camels, horses and cattle with them.
 The date for the fair changes from year to year depending on the lunar calendar.
 In the week before the official fair starts, trading takes place.
-Here the anmals change owners, and later when the fair opens, the trade takes place more in the background.
+Here the animals change owners, and later when the fair opens, the trade takes place more in the background.

 Welcome to chaos – arrival in Pushkar

-The easiest way to get to Pushkar is to to arrive nearby Ajmer by train.
-From there you can arrange a transport for the last 11 kilometres to Pushkar.
+The easiest way to get to Pushkar is to arrive nearby Ajmer by train.
+From there you can arrange transport for the last 11 kilometres to Pushkar.
 You can go with a local bus, private -or shared taxi, or with a tuk-tuk.

 The legendary camel fair attracts lots of people: Like a lot!
 The prices rise many times as it is great times for business.
-At the same time as the camel fair there is a religious festival going on as well.
+At the same time as the camel fair, there is a religious festival going on as well.
 This also attracts thousands of Hindu pilgrims.

 The arrival at the train station in Ajmer can be a bit overwhelming.
-Everyone wants to do business with you for the transport, accomodation and trips to the fair.
+Everyone wants to do business with you for the transport, accommodation and trips to the fair.
 The scams and touts are a lot.
 This we already experienced the minute we set foot on the ground.

 The local bus felt like being in a sardine can.
 Only to get onboard was a practice in rudeness, anger and absolutely no manners.
 The one with the broadest shoulders and highest screams made it onboard.
-With help of some boys from Delhi we finally got onboard, together with what felt like 300 others.
+With help of some boys from Delhi, we finally got on board, together with what felt like 300 others.

 A dream came through – and got crushed

-The fair ground is only a short walk from the city centre and, already within minutes we were questioning the whole thing.
+The fairground is only a short walk from the city centre and, already within minutes, we were questioning the whole thing.
 Less crowded than expected, but still with lots of people we sat out to explore the fair.

 Looking for something better

-On top of the whole thing the fair ground was also very dirty.
+On top of the whole thing, the fairground was also very dirty.
 Not in the meaning of sandy and dusty, but full of litter which people just left behind.
-Feeling a bit let down and disappointed we left the fair grounds.
+Feeling a bit let down and disappointed we left the fairgrounds.
 We headed back towards the city centre where we hoped to see something more positive.